heypoom/fastspend/README.md

 FastSpend also aims to provide various frontends to log your spending.
 Currently, we offer a Svelte-powered progressive web app.
 Soon, we may implement a Rust-powered CLI, Raycast Extension and a chatbot,

-## Tech Stack

-- The frontend is built with Svelte and TypeScript as a PWA (Progressive Web Application).

-- The API is built with Rust, Cloudflare Workers and PostgreSQL.
-  - The only reason I went with PostgreSQL in this case is because I haven't wrote for a very long time, as I always use Prisma in my other projects.
-If I were to implement this as a production project, I would go with NoSQL instead as we don't need a lot of relations to store the configuration state.

 ## Syntax

 - Use keywords to add spending quickly